ccwutw/bionemo-framework/README.md

 a pretrained model, a simple fasta file may be sufficient.
 There is a one-to-one relationship between DataConfig types and DataModule types.

 > ⚠️ **Warning:** This setup does NO configuration of Weights and Biases.
-Edit your config JSON and populate it with your WandB details.
+Edit your config YAML and populate it with your WandB details.

 ```
 bionemo-esm2-train \